michaelfuchaka/Code-Challenge-3-Post-Manager/README.md

 - Fetch and display blog posts(news articles) from a mock API
 - Click a title to view post details
 - Add a new blog post (news article) using a form
-- Edit an existing post title(news headkline) and content
+- Edit an existing post title(news headline) and content
-- Delete a blog post
+- Delete a blog post(news article)

 ---